teamforus/foundation/manuals/development/change-management.md

 ## Purpose of this manual.

 Forus and Me are complex products with a growing user base.
 Making improvements while maintaining and increasing quality is challenging.
-This manual serves to clearly define a process.
-This helps with managing expectations and improving how value can be added to the products effectively.
+This manual serves to clearly define a process for making changes to products and processes.

 [Read the full change management discription here >](https://github.com/teamforus/general/blob/develop/manuals/development/change-management-full.md)